System Shock 2: Sequel projects

 System Shock 2 has amassed a cult following, with fans asking for a sequel.
 On January 9, 2006, GameSpot reported that Electronic Arts had renewed its trademark protection on the System Shock name, leading to speculation that System Shock 3 might be under development.
 Three days later, Computer and Video Games reported a reliable source had come forward and confirmed the title's production.
 Electronic Arts UK made no comment when confronted with the information.
 PC Gamer UK stated the team behind The Godfather (EA Redwood Shores, later Visceral, defunct 2017) was charged with its creation.
 Ken Levine, when asked whether he would helm the third installment, replied: "that question is completely out of my hands".
 He expressed optimism at the prospect of System Shock 3, but revealed that EA had not shown interest in his own proposal for a sequel, and was not optimistic with regards to their abilities.
 Electronic Arts did not confirm a new title in the series and allowed the System Shock trademark registration to lapse.
 Redwood Shores' next release was 2008's Dead Space, a game with noted similarities in theme and presentation to the System Shock series.
 According to Dead Space designers Ben Wanat and Wright Bagwell, their project was originally intended to be System Shock 3, before the release of Resident Evil 4 inspired them to go back to the drawing board and develop it into something more along those lines, eventually becoming Dead Space.

 In March 2015, a fan sequel mod for the game, System Shock Infinite, was released, incorporating elements from spiritual successor BioShock Infinite.

 In November 2015, Nightdive Studios, after acquiring the rights to the System Shock franchise, stated they were considering developing a third title in the series.
 In December 2015, OtherSide Entertainment, a studio founded by former Looking Glass Studios designer Paul Neurath, announced they were developing System Shock 3 with rights granted to them by Nightdive.
-OtherSide had acquired rights to make sequels to System Shock some years before this point but did not have the rights to the series name, which Nighdive was able to provide.
+OtherSide had acquired rights to make sequels to System Shock some years before this point but did not have the rights to the series name, which Nightdive was able to provide.
 The sequel will feature Terri Brosius reprising her voice for SHODAN, and will include work from original System Shock concept artist Robb Waters.
 Warren Spector, the producer of the first System Shock, announced in February 2016 that he has joined OtherSide Entertainment and will be working on System Shock 3.
 According to Spector, the narrative will pick up immediately from the end of System Shock 2, with SHODAN having taken over Rebecca's body.
 System Shock 3 will use the Unity game engine, with a teaser shown during Unity's press event at the 2019 Game Developers Conference.